 How can I get the connection to the TV and around my house?

 Note that if you want to mount your B4RN router near the TV, be careful not to mount it right behind the TV because it will block some of the power of the WiFi signal.
 Similarly, you may need to consider thickness of walls, foil-lined plasterboard and insulated walls, all of which may attenuate the WiFi signal.
-If these sorts of issues do affect WiFi strength in your property, it is possible to install WiFi repeaters to boost the signal in areas of weak signal strength.Note that whilst B4RN may be able to advise you further about this, as with current internet service providers e.g. BT, internal networking and WiFi remains the responsibility of the householder.Please see the Customer section of the B4RN website Resources page to find a PDF guide to extending your home network.
+If these sorts of issues do affect WiFi strength in your property, it is possible to install extra WiFi access points to boost the signal in areas of weak signal strength.Note that whilst B4RN may be able to advise you further about this, as with current internet service providers e.g. BT, internal networking and WiFi remains the responsibility of the householder.Please see the Customer section of the B4RN website Resources page to find a PDF guide to extending your home network.